zolutal/dwat/README.md

   -h, --help  Print help
 ```

+# Python bindings

+`dwat` has python bindings!
+The documentation can be found here: https://zolutal.github.io/dwat/

 # Examples

 There are several examples in the `examples` directory that are worth checking out.